 AASHE National Conference & Expo

 Each October, the Association for the Advancement of Sustainability in Higher Education holds a national conference to address the best practices of incorporating sustainability into higher education.
 Over 2,000 college and university staff, students, faculty and other stakeholders participate, with presenters focusing on research, policy, outreach and methods that connect, inspire and inform those who are working to bring sustainability to campuses and communities.

 University of Minnesota faculty, staff and students participate in the conference each year, as presenters and attendees.

 AASHE’s call for proposal comes in the spring of each year.
 Watch the AASHE website and Sustainability Studies program Facebook and Twitter pages details about the conference and about partnering with the Sustainability Studies program regarding proposals and conference logistics.

 The SELF (Student Engaged Leadership Forum) Sustain Conference is a two-day event for students from the University of Minnesota Twin Cities, Crookston, Morris, Duluth and Rochester campuses.

-March 23rd and 24th, the University of Minnesota Duluth will be hosting our annual systemwide conference for students involved in sustainability from all five U of M campuses.
-The event is called Student Engagement Leadership Forum (SELF) Sustain, and will bring students together from across disciplines to talk about sustainability and their shared interests.
+March 23rd and 24th, the University of Minnesota Duluth hosted our annual system-wide conference for students involved in sustainability from all five U of M campuses.
+The event is called Student Engagement Leadership Forum (SELF) Sustain, and brings fifty students together from across disciplines to talk about sustainability and their shared interests.